awgoering/no-travel-icp-bootcamp/playbook.md

 ## Assets:

 ### IBM-only presentations

+Instructors should use [these presentations](https://github.ibm.com/CASE/cloud-private-bootcamp/tree/master/Unit-Presentations) when delivering this bootcamp.
+These are the PowerPoint versions and have been maintained and updated.

 ### Public facing presentations

+Instructors can distribute [these PDFs](https://github.com/ibm-cloud-architecture/icp-admin-bootcamp/tree/master/unit-presentations) to students.

 ### Lab exercises

+Students should be directed to [this location](https://github.com/ibm-cloud-architecture/icp-admin-bootcamp/tree/master/labs) for the student lab exercises.

 ### Recordings

 There are [recordings available](https://ibm.box.com/s/pf3j6l2v8uop4ybjtyq2ciu3eux7rl9o) for the following agenda topics: